Best deals in the Amazon Spring Sale 2023

 From Apple products to Shark vacuums and Lego, these are the best deals to shop in the Amazon Spring Sale

 Deal hunters, rejoice: Amazon’s Spring Sale is here.
-Warming us up for Prime Day 2023, the three-day shopping event sees savings across tech, beauty, fashion, gaming, household essentials and more.
+Warming us up for Prime Day 2023, the three-day shopping event, which kicked off yesterday and will finish tomorrow at midnight, sees savings across tech, beauty, fashion, gaming, household essentials and more.

-Kicking off today with deals dropping until Wednesday 29 March, it’s the third sale the online giant has hosted in the space of 12 months – and we couldn’t be more excited.
-Plus, unlike Amazon’s usual sale events, you don’t even have to be a Prime member to shop the deals.
+It’s the third sale the online giant has hosted in the space of 12 months – and we’ve already seen hefty savings.
+It’s the perfect opportunity to snap up discounts on big-ticket items across everything from tech, laptops, TVs and Apple products to home appliances, air fryers and more, you’ll be treated to deals from all our favourite brands, including Shark, Ninja, Lego, ghd and, of course, Amazon’s own-brand gadgets.

 Read more: Amazon Spring Sale 2023 – live deal updates